- The Media Creation Tool is an alternative way for people to update or install Windows 10 on their computers.

 The Media Creation Tool is software that burns a copy of Windows 10 onto a bootable USB drive.
 Sometimes you may get an error message stating the USB drive cannot be found.

 This may be because there’s something wrong that must be fixed.
 Or perhaps the problem lies with the USB drive itself.
+If that is the case, the error appears as Media Creation Tool not working.

 What causes Media Creation Tool to be unable to find my USB?